chrhenning/hypnettorch/README.md

 There are several [tutorials](https://github.com/chrhenning/hypnettorch/tree/master/hypnettorch/tutorials).
 Check out the [getting started](https://github.com/chrhenning/hypnettorch/blob/master/hypnettorch/tutorials/getting_started.ipynb) tutorial when working with ``hypnettorch`` for the first time.

+You may also checkout the [examples](https://hypnettorch.readthedocs.io/en/latest/examples.html).
+For instance, how to use hypernetworks for continual learning.

 ## Documentation

 The documentation can be found [here](https://hypnettorch.readthedocs.io).